OctopusDeploy/docs/docs/administration/tentacle-configuration-and-file-storage/index.md

 ## File storage

-The Octopus server stores files in the following folders by default:
+The Octopus server stores files in the following foldersÂ by default:

 - `C:\Octopus\Tentacle\&lt;Instance&gt;`
  - This is the Tentacle Home Directory where `&lt;Instance&gt;` is an optional instance name in case you have multiple instances of Tentacle on the same computer.